How to Make Russian French Toast: Grenki

 "Grenki" - Russian French Toast

-While french toast is a popular breakfast item in North America and is commonly served at restaurants, the Russian version, known as grenki, is a lot simpler and makes use of stale bread; definitely not something someone going to a restaurant would want to pay for!
-I've found that grenki are a lot moister than the American style of french toast and that it's nearly impossible to guess that old bread was used to prepare them.
+While French toast is a popular breakfast item in North America and is commonly served at restaurants, the Russian version, known as grenki, is a lot simpler and makes use of stale bread; definitely not something someone going to a restaurant would want to pay for!
+I've found that grenki is a lot moister than the American style of French toast and that it's nearly impossible to guess that old bread was used to prepare them.

 - 2 eggs